Liberation Park logo Liberation Park Buddhist Community and Meditation Retreat Midwestern Dhamma

 Fall colors at LP

-We dedicate ourselves to healing the many forms of suffering that bedevil our world -- including ecological, gender-based, and economic -- and most of all the suffering of egoism, of clinging to 'me' and 'mine.'
+Essentially, we dedicate ourselves to healing the many forms of suffering that bedevil our world -- including ecological, gender-based, racial, and economic -- and most of all the suffering of egoism, of clinging to 'me' and 'mine.'

-Developments here are driven by the need to support viable daily practice for those who study and train here.
+Developments here are driven by the need to support viable daily practice for those who practice, study, and live here.
 All activities need to be centered on and grounded in the threefold practice of virtue, concentration, and insight.
 The core values and principles of Buddha-Dhamma guide us.
 Other ideals -- such as justice & peace, democracy, & post-patriarchy values -- will inform but not dominate.
 Practical workability, rather than ideology, will be central (with all the experimentation that implies).

-Individual retreatants can be accommodated later in 2007, once facilities can be built, tho they will be rustic for the next few years.
+Individual retreatants can be hosted in rustic accommodations; supportive infrastructure has grown each year.
+With a partner sangha, we are saving funds for the first hermitage.
 Personal retreat programs will be determined with Santikaro and regular check-ins will be expected.

-If you would like to be involved in some way or seek our services, please contact us at info@liberationpark.org.
+If you would like to be involved in some way or seek our services, please contact us at Info re Kevala Retreat.

 Santikaro